okta/terraform-provider-okta/website/docs/r/policy_password.html.markdown

 * `password_show_lockout_failures` - (Optional) If a user should be informed when their account is locked.

+* `password_lockout_notification_channels` - (Optional) Notification channels to use to notify a user when their account has been locked.

 * `question_min_length` - (Optional) Min length of the password recovery question answer.

 * `email_recovery` - (Optional) Enable or disable email password recovery: ACTIVE or INACTIVE.